Drug (Medication) Allergy Test

-Drug allergy testing is generally recommended for anyone who thinks they may be allergic to a drug.
-If you are allergic to a drug, you will experience allergy symptoms when using that drug, or when using medications that include that drug as an ingredient.
+Drug allergy testing is generally recommended for anyone who thinks they may be allergic to a drug, according to the AAAAI.
+If you are allergic to a drug, you will likely experience allergy symptoms when using that drug, or any other medications that include that drug as an ingredient.

-Common symptoms of drug allergies, according to the Asthma and Allergy Foundation of America (AAFA), are:
+Common symptoms of drug allergies, according to the AAAAI, are:

 - Shortness of breath